SUIKIDO 水氣道 ABOUT

 Core Curriculum 10-years:

-Chavutti Thirumal/Kalari Marma Chikitsa.
-Ancient Ayurvedic whole-body treatment system that utilizes hands, feet, knees, and elbows as treatment tools.
+Kalari Marma Chikitsa.
+Early Vedic martial art-based body treatment system that utilizes hands, feet, knees, and elbows as treatment tools.
+The 8 limbs of bodywork therapy.

 -